zopefoundation/z3c.table/src/z3c/table/README.txt

     </tbody>
   </table>

 And test the batch.
-Note the three dots between the links get rendered by the batch provider and is not a part of the doctest:
+Note the three dots between the links are rendered by the batch provider and are not a part of the doctest:

   >>> print requestBatchingTable.renderBatch()
   <a href="...html?table-batchStart=0&table-batchSize=5" class="first">1</a>